Preparing for Debarkation Day

-Option 1 – Relaxed Debark: Guests may wish to enjoy a little more time on the ship on the last morning and may take advantage of our Relaxed Debark by simply leaving their bags outside their stateroom late in the evening on the last night of the cruise.
+Option 2 - Checked Luggage Debark: Guests who wish to check-in their luggage by simply leaving their bags outside their stateroom late in the evening on the last night of the cruise.
 The Housekeeping Department will pick up the bags and store them in a holding area.
 Upon arrival at the port of debarkation, the luggage is unloaded and separated (by zone number) in the baggage claim area of the terminal.
 The guests must personally locate their luggage and either carry it out or seek the assistance of a porter.
 The customary tip is $1 USD per bag.

 Prior to the day before debarkation, those guests with early flights home need to register with Guest Services in order to ensure they are assigned the proper Zone number.